ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 This means users generally interact directly with the transparency log.
 The operations that can be executed by a user are as follows:

-1. **Search:** Performs a lookup on a specific label in the most recent version of the log.
+1. **Search:** Looks up the value of a specific label in the most recent version of the log.
 Users may request either a specific version of the label, or the most recent version available.
 If the label-version pair exists, the server returns the corresponding value and a proof of inclusion.